One of the early posts; Revised October 25, 2016; April 11, 2017; September 13, 2017; November 25, 2017; January 26, 2018

 - It took them some time to separate Buddhism from Hinduism, and in the process some concepts got mixed up; see, “Misintepretation of Anicca and Anatta by Early European Scholars“.

 - For example, They ASSUMED that “anatta” was the same as “anātma” which is a Sanskrit word, with a totally different meaning of “no-self”.
-Similarly, they took “anicca” to mean the same as Sanskrit “anitya“, which means “impermanent”.
+Similarly, they took “anicca” to mean the same as Sanskrit “anitya“, which does mean “impermanent”.

 4. The worst was that even contemporary Sinhala scholars like Malasekara (who was a doctoral student of Rhys Davis), “learned” Buddhism from the Europeans, and thus started using wrong interpretations.
 Other Sinhala scholars like Kalupahana and Jayathilake also learned “Buddhism” at universities in United Kingdom.